 Dizzy society matron Emily Kilbourne has a habit of hiring ex-cons and hobos as servants.
 Her latest find is a handsome "tramp" who shows up at her doorstep and soon ends up in a ...
 See full summary »

-A Cockney con-artist just out of prison replaces an insurance company's computer programmer and sends claim checks to himself in various guises at addresses all over Europe.
-Meanwhile, he falls in love with inept secretary and frustrated flutist, Maggie Smith.Written by
+Cockney con artist Marcus Pendleton (Sir Peter Ustinov), just out of prison, replaces an insurance company's computer programmer and sends claim checks to himself in various guises at addresses all over Europe.
+Meanwhile, he falls in love with inept secretary and frustrated flutist, Patty Terwilliger Smith (Dame Maggie Smith).Written by